Disaster Recovery & Business Continuity Planning

 What is a DRP & BCP?

-Business Continuity Plan
+Business Continuity Plan BCP

 A BCP is a comprehensive plan that outlines how an organisation will maintain essential functions during and after a disruptive incident.
 A BCP typically includes procedures for identifying and assessing risks, developing mitigation strategies, and ensuring that only the necessary resources and processes are in place to continue business operations.
 It covers domains such as crisis management, communication, data backup and recovery, and alternate site arrangements (if applicable).

-The Benefits for Your Organisation
+The Benefits of a BCP & DRP for Your Organisation

 Risk Reduction